Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: Basics on parametric eigenvalue trajectories

+\begin{remark} Under mild conditions, this result may be extended to the general, infinite-dimensional setting.
+In such cases, however, the notion of ``eigenvalue (semi)simplicity'' must be characterized in terms of (generalized) eigenspace dimensions.
+See, e.g., \cite[Section 7.3]{kato}. \end{remark}

-\Cref{thm:simple} is useful because, roughly speaking, in most cases of interest (including our target parametric ITP), one can empirically and theoretically verify that ``most'' eigenpairs are simple for ``most'' parameter values $p$ \cite{kato}.
-However, even in cases where $\mathbf{L}$ is smooth, it is possible for \emph{exceptional points} to arise, in the following sense. \begin{definition} Given a continuous eigenpair trajectory $p\mapsto(\lambda_p,\mathbf{x}_p)$, implicitly defined by a problem \cref{eq:nlevp} with $\mathbf{L}$ continuous in $p$, an exceptional point $p^\star$ is any point where $\lambda_p$ or $\mathbf{x}_p$ admit fewer continuous derivatives with respect to $p$ than $\mathbf{L}$ does. \end{definition}
+\Cref{thm:simple} is useful because, roughly speaking, in most cases of interest (including our target parametric ITP), one can empirically and theoretically verify that ``most'' eigenpairs are (semi)simple for ``most'' parameter values $p$ \cite{kato}.
+However, even in cases where $\mathbf{L}$ is smooth, it is possible for \emph{exceptional points} to arise, in the following sense. \begin{definition}[See, e.g., Sections 2.1.1 and 2.6.4 of \cite{kato}] Given a continuous eigenpair trajectory $p\mapsto(\kappa_p,\mathbf{x}_p)$, implicitly defined by a problem \cref{eq:nlevp} with $\mathbf{L}$ analytic in $\kappa$ and continuously differentiable in $p$, an exceptional point $p^\star$ is any point where the eigenpair is not continuously differentiable with respect to $p$. \end{definition}